xuanyshi/llm-evidence-triangulation/README.md

   2. **Relation Extraction:** Determine effect direction, p-value significance, and population size.

 ### 2. Study Design Classification
-- The pipeline infers whether the paper is an RCT, observational, MR, or meta-analysis based on the abstract’s content.
+- The pipeline infers whether the paper is an RCT, observational, MR, or meta-analysis based on the abstract's content.

 ### 3. Evidence Triangulation
 - **Convergency of Evidence (CoE):** Tallies how many lines of evidence (from distinct designs) point to excitatory, inhibitory, or null effects.
 - **Level of Convergency (LoC):** Categorizes the CoE score (e.g., weak, moderate, strong) to convey an at-a-glance measure of the overall consensus.

 ### 4. Optional Weighting
-- Adjusts each study’s impact on CoE/LoC, e.g., by sample size or other quality indicators to reflect relative study robustness.
+- Adjusts each study's impact on CoE/LoC, e.g., by sample size or other quality indicators to reflect relative study robustness.

 ---

-## Contributing
+## Contributing 🤝

 We welcome feedback, bug reports, and feature requests.
 Please open an issue or submit a pull request to improve any part of this pipeline, from data ingestion to triangulation scoring.

 ---

-## References
+## References 📑

 1. Lawlor, D. A., Tilling, K., & Davey Smith, G. (2016). *Triangulation in aetiological epidemiology.* International Journal of Epidemiology, 45(6), 1866–1886.
 2. Munafò, M. R., & Davey Smith, G. (2018). *Robust research needs many lines of evidence.* Nature, 553, 399–401.